Go back to the drawing board, Mr. Manasseh Azure Awuni

 He challenged the very foundation of Awuni’s argument: the idea that arrests, investigations and prosecutions automatically amounted to oppression.

-Freedom of expression, Jerry argued, was sacred.
+Freedom of expression, African Editors argued, was sacred.
 But freedom without responsibility was chaos masquerading as liberty.

 A nation governed by law could not survive if political actors, journalists and activists were placed beyond scrutiny simply because they spoke loudly or belonged to the opposition.